Limits on the implied contractual duty to cooperate

 Was there a duty to cooperate?

-It has been held in the High Court in Secured Income Real Estate (Aust) Ltd v St Martin's Investments Pty Ltd[8] and elsewhere that there is a term implied in all commercial contracts that each party will cooperate with the other by doing all such things as are necessary to enable the other party to have the benefit of the contract.
-Given Nicholson J’s determination that clause 7 of the Implementation Agreement was not promissory, his Honour did not consider it strictly necessary to address the question of whether there was also an implied term to cooperate in the performance of that clause.
-Nonetheless, the Court made a number of key observations.
+So far as the law regarding the implied term of cooperation is concerned, the High Court in Secured Income Real Estate (Aust) Ltd v St Martin's Investments Pty Ltd[8] held that there is a term implied in all commercial contracts that each party will cooperate with the other by doing all such things as are necessary to enable the other party to have the benefit of the contract.

 First, his Honour did not consider that implying a duty to cooperate would satisfy the requirements as set out in the dictum of Mason J in Codelfa Construction Pty Ltd v State Rail Authority of New South Wales,[9] in particular the requirement that it be ‘necessary to give business efficacy to the contract’.
 His Honour stated: